OpenVK/docs/docs/openvk_engine/api/description.md

 Returns the server address for sending photos in a POST request.

 !!! caution
-    After receiving the address of the attachment sending server, you must specify the `Content-Type` header with the value `multi-part/form-data` in the request itself, as well as the file in the `photo` data part.
+    After receiving the address of the attachment sending server, you must specify the `Content-Type` header with the value `multi-part/form-data` in the POST request itself, as well as the file in the `photo` data part.

 ### `getOwnerPhotoUploadServer` 🔰